panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 `<EmployeesPage>` doesn't care that `axios` implements fetching.
 You could easily change `axios` to native `fetch`, or move to GraphQL: `<EmployeesPage>` is not affected.

-## 4. Making the view orthogonal to scroll watch
+## 4. Making the view orthogonal to scroll listener

 Let's say you want to a *Jump to top* button that shows when the user scrolls down more than 500px.
 When the button is clicked, the page automatically scrolls to the top.